Training-Free Diffusion Priors for Text-to-Image Generation via Optimization-based Visual Inversion: Related Work

 \subsection{Diffusion Models for Text-to-Image Generation}

 Diffusion models have become the dominant architecture for T2I synthesis.
-The unCLIP \cite{unCLIP} framework popularized a two-stage pipeline consisting of a prior and a decoder.
+The unCLIP~\cite{unCLIP} framework popularized a two-stage pipeline consisting of a prior and a decoder.
 The decoder, often a U-Net based model, is trained to generate an image conditioned on a CLIP image embedding.
-Our work leverages the publicly available Kandinsky 2.2 decoder \cite{Kandinsky}, which is known for its high-quality image generation capabilities.
+Our work leverages the publicly available Kandinsky 2.2 decoder~\cite{Kandinsky}, which is known for its high-quality image generation capabilities.
+While recent adapters like ControlNet~\cite{zhang2023adding} enable fine-grained structural control, our work focuses on the semantic guidance provided by the global image prior.